Updated by Bobby

 Keeping them distinct makes everything much easier to manage.

-What I like to do is wire all the necessary instrument cables first, then come back in and do all the electric wiring, while taping down as much as possible to cut back on the mess.
+I prefer to wire all the necessary instrument cables first, then come back in and do all the electric wiring, while taping down as much as possible to cut back on the mess.

 What else can be mounted in a rack system?